 In further enhancing the legislative mandate as prescribed in the Local Government: Municipal Structures Act, 1998 (Act 117 of 1998), to ensure integrated development planning for the district as a whole, it was considered strategic to establish a platform that would ensure the integrity of methodologies used in the development of Integrated Development Plans (IDP s).
 This is a collaborative platform which includes all District municipalities in the Western Cape.
 DLG is invited as and when identified to assist or advise on certain matters.
-The last WCDIF was held on 9 November 2023, 24 April 2024 (MS Teams).
-The next is scheduled for 05 June 2024.
+The last WCDIF was held during March 2025.